This website uses cookies. Read more about our cookie/privacy policy.

 Free

-Open Up Sheffield is one of the largest and most successful open studio events outside London, showcasing the creative talent in South Yorkshire and Derbyshire for over 25 years.
+Open Up Sheffield is a huge annual open studio event, showcasing creative talent in and around Sheffield for over 25 years.

-The volunteer-run festival, which takes place over two weekends in spring, features over a hundred artists each year.
-Their artwork is always varied – with everything from watercolour, oil and acrylic painting to jewellery, ceramics, textiles, crafts, wood, glass, photography, printmaking, digital and mixed media.
+Taking place over two weekends in spring, the free, volunteer-run event allows you to visit working studios, talk to the artists and makers and have the chance to buy original pieces of work.
+It features over a hundred artists and makers each year, working in a wide range of art forms – everything from watercolour, oil and acrylic painting to jewellery, ceramics, textiles, crafts, wood, glass, photography, printmaking, digital and mixed media.

 You might also like...